Cybersecurity. Philosophy. Law. Economics. Trauma theory. Poetry. They look unrelated until you meet the person holding them together.

 2025Healing changes you.
 The people around you often don't change with you.
 This book is about navigating that space — without collapsing, without shame, and without apology.

-I've worked in threat intelligence at Microsoft and Qualys, published original research in cybersecurity, and written three books on ethics, addiction, and relational healing.
+Since then I've worked in threat intelligence at Microsoft and Qualys, published original cybersecurity research, and written three books on ethics, addiction, and relational healing.
 I hold a CISSP and an MBA.
-I'm currently a law student, because I watched a system fail to hold itself accountable and decided to learn its language well enough to make it.
+I'm in law school now because I watched a system fail to hold itself accountable and wanted to learn its language well enough to push back.

 A formal logical framework that tests mainstream economic ideologies — Shareholder Value Theory, Porter's Five Forces, CSR — against the reality of corporate welfare.
-Applied to the pandemic response as a post-mortem proving ground.
-The formula demonstrates that modern capitalism is structurally designed to privatize profits while socializing losses.
+Applied to the pandemic response as a working test case.
+It models how losses get socialized while profits stay private, and gives you a way to argue it on the numbers.

 Neurodivergence · Psychology (Opens PDF)Comprehensive Masking and Maladaptive Exhaustion.
-A framework proposing that neurodivergent expression is shaped by relational and environmental factors, with masking producing cumulative costs that existing clinical models undercount.
+A framework proposing that neurodivergent expression is shaped by relational and environmental factors, with masking producing cumulative costs that, in my reading, current clinical models underweight.

-Poetry and creative writing — the part of the mind that the frameworks can't fully contain.
-These trace the arc from early reckoning through healing to presence.
+Poetry and essays — the part of me the frameworks never quite reach.
+These run from early reckoning through healing toward something like presence.

 October 2019"'Twas no stranger experience; / Than to meet myself: / A stranger"